dpisarenko/deepstreampy/README.md

 ## How to manually test the library

 1. Install [DeepStream](https://deepstreamhub.com/open-source/#install) on your machine.
 If you are using Windows and [issue #893](https://github.com/deepstreamIO/deepstream.io/issues/893) is not resolved, read section "How to install DeepStream under Windows".
+2. Build and install the deepstreampy library (`python setup.py install`).
-2. Configure a test user.
+3. Configure a test user.

 # Questions asked by Python newbies